Moving data between instances

 git push staging and after testing to production just

-git push production, all orchestrated from the lead developers laptop.
+git push production, all neatly orchestrated from the lead developers laptop.

-WordPress does not separate clearly between actual site contents, like the user or customer database, and layout related settings and other stuff in the database.
-Developers are sometimes tempted to push the entire database from staging to production, but be aware of the potential consequence.
-It is suitable only for a very static site.
+WordPress does not separate clearly between actual site content, like the user or customer database, and layout related settings and other stuff in the database.
+Developers are sometimes tempted to push the entire database from staging to production, but be aware of the potential consequences.
+This approach is typically suitable only for a very static site.

-However, if you are certain that it is safe to do, you can simply push files from the staging (or any other instance) to production via SSH.
-Alternatively you can pull files and the database from production fetching from any remote instance with SSH access.
+However, if you are certain that this is a safe thing to do, you can simply push files from the staging (or any other instance) to production via SSH.
+Alternatively, you can pull files and the database from production from any remote instance with SSH access.

-Below are the steps how to do this from production, fetching data from stagning.
+Below are the steps how to do this from production, fetching data from staging.

 The first step is to run

-wp-backup to make sure your current database and files are backed up in case there is an emergency and you need to revert.
-The latest database backup is found at
+wp-backup to make sure your current database and files are backed up in case of an emergency and a need to revert your actions.
+The latest database backup can be found at

 example@example_48daaa:/data/home/example$ ssh firstname.lastname@example.org -p 11111 The authenticity of host '[example.seravo.com]:11111' can't be established.
 ECDSA key fingerprint is aa:aa:aa:aa:48:29:40:e7:a5:9f:ff:09:fc:aa:aa:aa.
 Are you sure you want to continue connecting (yes/no)? yes Warning: Permanently added '[example.seravo.com]:11111' (ECDSA) to the list of known hosts. email@example.com's password: example@example_37faaa:~$ exit

 If you are familiar with SSH keys, you can generate them in the production environment and install them on the staging instance for easier access from production.
-In the name of a safe flow, don’t automate staging initiated access towards production.
-The other way around is OK, as production in always persistent and trusted.
+For a safe and secure workflow, do not automate the access from staging towards production.
+The other way around is okay, as production is always persistent and trusted.
 Also feel free to use

 .ssh/config in the production instance.

-The following commands demonstrate how to use rsync via SSH to fetch the new files as quickly as possible, because rsync only transfers the files and the parts of the files that are different.
+The following commands demonstrate how to use rsync via SSH to fetch new files as quickly as possible (rsync only transfers files and parts of files that are different).
 The flags stand for:

---exclude=wp-content/uploadswill omit the uploads directory from being transferred from staging, and from being deleted in production
+--exclude=wp-content/uploadswill omit the uploads directory from being transferred from staging, and from being replaced in production

-- in some cases you might want to have
+- In some cases you might want to use

-- the other options define the staging instance’s SSH port and hostname and path to the
+- The other options define the SSH port and hostname of the staging instance and the path to the

-After the above we rsync the uploads folder, but with different options this time so that all fiels that previously existed in the production uploads folder will remain, and the files from staging will only be added upon them.
+After the operation above we will rsync the uploads folder, but with different options to make sure that all files that exist in the uploads folder in production will remain intact and we will only add any additional files from staging.

-After all files have been transferred, the next step is to bring in the database from staging, if we really want the production to be 100% identical to what was in staging.
-Note that this will overwrite all data in the production database.
+After all files have been transferred, the next step is to bring over the database from staging, that is if we really want the production to be a 100% identical to what we have in staging.
+Do note that this will overwrite all data currently in the production database.

-First we make a fresh database export in staging directly over SSH and import it in one command:
+First we make a fresh database export in staging directly over SSH and import it with one single command: